What is Union Budget?

 Revenue Budget

-As the name implies, a revenue budget includes all revenue expenditures and earnings.
+A revenue budget includes all revenue receipts (tax revenue and other revenue) of the government to meet the expenditures.
 The government faces a revenue shortfall if the revenue expenditure exceeds the income.
+The revenue budget includes two components:

 Table of Content